Tslater01/SolvingPokemonPlatinum/README.md

 # Mathematically Solving Pokémon Platinum
-A solved game is a game whose outcome (win, lose, or draw) can be correctly predicted from any position, assuming both players play perfectly.
-This concept is usually applied to abstract strategy games, especially games with complete information and no element of chance; solving such a game may use combinatorial game theory and/or computer assistance.
-This repository contains a list of inputs that will beat 100% of all Pokémon Platinum games.
-No RNG manipulation is involved, and no frame-perfect inputs are required.
-The sequence of inputs is static; it does not require any information from the game.
-This code intends to enable beating the game with no visuals/audio or "blind and deaf."

-# Overview
+This GitHub repository, "Mathematically Solving Pokémon Platinum," focuses on the concept of solving a game, where the outcome can be accurately predicted under perfect play conditions.
+Typically applied to abstract strategy games, this repository applies these principles to Pokémon Platinum, a game known for its complexity and variability.

-Python Passion Project, solving a game with massive variability and chance.
-Pokémon Platinum, part of the fourth generation of Pokémon games, is renowned for its complexity and variability.
-Unlike traditional board games, it presents a myriad of choices, random encounters, and strategies.
-This project aims to mathematically solve Pokémon Platinum, creating a set of inputs that guarantee victory without any in-game feedback.
+Unlike traditional board games, Pokémon Platinum involves a multitude of choices, random encounters, and strategies.
+However, this project aims to overcome these challenges by providing a predetermined sequence of inputs that ensures victory, all without relying on in-game feedback, RNG manipulation, or frame-perfect inputs.

+This Python Passion Project represents an ambitious attempt to mathematically solve Pokémon Platinum, aiming to create a foolproof set of inputs that guarantee success, regardless of the game's inherent variability.
+This project extends the concept of playing a game without traditional senses by going beyond the visual and auditory aspects, instead relying solely on mathematical calculations to secure victory.
+Additionally, progress updates are provided, with Gym 1 and Gym 2 already completed as of specific dates.
+This project's unique approach takes inspiration from endeavors like "Can you Beat Pokemon FireRed while Blind and Deaf?" but elevates the challenge by introducing mathematical precision to ensure success.

-# Content
+# Features
+The first important choice we have to make while programming this game is our starter.

 # Notes
 - gym_1 finished on 9/25/23
 - gym_2 finished on 9/29/23

-# More Info
-The concept of playing and completing a game without the traditional senses was popularized by projects such as "Can you Beat Pokemon FireRed while Blind and Deaf?".
-This project takes that challenge to the next level by not only attempting to complete Pokémon Platinum without visual or auditory cues but by mathematically determining a sequence of inputs that guarantees success.